Calendis/calendisev/README.md

   * Display information on an organism

 * TODO:
-  * Give creatures adaptable behaviour via a neural network, or maybe just lists
+  * Give creatures adaptable behaviour via a neural network... somehow
-  * Make multiple temperature zones, so different ecosystems can form
+  * Make multiple temperature zones, so maybe different ecosystems can form